 Connecting to the database

 To connect to the database, it is necessary to change the Connected property of the TFDConnection component to True or call the Open method.
-You can use the above method to pass the username and password as parameters.
-We will replace the standard database connection dialog box in our application.
-We will make it possible for users to make three mistakes while entering the authentication information, after which the application will be closed.
+You can use the Open method to pass the username and password as parameters.
+We will replace the standard database connection dialog box in our application and allow users to make three mistakes while entering the authentication information.
+After three failures, the application will be closed.
 To do it, we will write the following code in the OnCreate event handler of the main data module.

 // After three unsuccessful login attempts, we close the application.